Quebec City is one of the oldest cities in Canada, and is well worth a visit!

 This city has lots of incredible attractions, and delicacies to try - so isn’t a place you want to rush.

-There are also plenty of cosy cafes located throughout Old Quebec City, so you’ll have plenty of resting points!
+There are also plenty of cosy cafes located throughout Old Quebec City, so you’ll have lots of resting points!

 However, when visiting the sites just outside of the city, there are plenty of other ways to get around.